Skip to main content

 LONG-TERM RATINGS OUTLOOK Stable (March 2014)

 LONG-TERM RATINGS MEANING Good credit quality.
 'BBB' ratings indicate that expectations of default risk are currently low.
 The capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to impair this capacity.
-The &quot+&quot or &quot-&quot symbols denote relative status within major rating categories.
+The "+" or "-" symbols denote relative status within major rating categories.
 The outlook indicates the direction a rating is possible to move over a one to two-year period.

 SHORT-TERM RATINGS F-2 (April 2009)